 To fully appreciate the tree, you have to see it from all angles and from above and below.
 If you stand underneath next to the trunk and look up at the canopy, you feel like you are covered by a giant white-pink flowered umbrella straight out of a Mary Poppins dream scene.

 After thinking about it for a few years, I finally rallied the discipline to take a photograph and video clips of the tree almost every day for a year, capturing all four seasons in the short video you can watch below.

 But our magnolia is not just a pretty tree.
 It was a playground for our kids until they got too big to be interested in climbing trees.
 It was, and still is, a welcome beacon to the neighborhood for all to enjoy.
 It is an artifact that symbolizes our home, family and history on the Boulevard, which we fondly call “714”.
 It is a milestone marker of the major events in our family: holidays, birthdays, graduations, weddings, the births of our grandchildren, anniversaries, family reunions and more, as evidenced by the scores of pictures taken in front of the magnolia.

 If you were to ask my wife and me if we ever plan to move from this house, we would both say “no”.
-I joke with my kids that they have my permission to bury me in the backyard.
+I joke with my kids that they have my permission to bury my ashes in the backyard (just kidding…).
 But life is long and random and who knows what our path will be in our super-senior years.

 One thing is certain.
 The magnolia was here long before we came in 1983, and it will still be here long after we are gone, standing tall and majestic, silently marking time and watching over the next family that lives in the red brick house on the Boulevard by the big magnolia tree.